 Diamond Head is an extinct volcanic crater located in Honolulu, Hawaii on the island of Oahu.
 It is located a short distance from Waikiki.
 A hike up the crater provides good exercise and spectacular 360-degree views of the island.

 The map below has been modified slightly from the map provided by the Park Service.
 For your convenience, pictures and descriptions will reference specific points on this map.

 While the park service suggests you allow 1.5-to-2 hours for a leisurely hike; the hike itself, round trip, takes less than 55 minutes for an out-of-shape 48-year-old male.
 (I speak from experience).
 This includes 8 minutes at the top for pictures, and 1 minute stops at 10 other locations for pictures.

 If you are fit, you can easily do the hike in under 30 minutes.
 If you are in worse shape than me, allow an hour.
 If you are in terrible shape, wear open-toed shoes, are carting a backpack full of junk, and the park is busy, allow 1.5-to-2 hours.

 Plan to arrive as early in the day as possible.
 Gates open at 6:00am (0600).
 It will be less crowded and much cooler if you begin your hike before 7:00am.
-For reference, the gates close at 6:00pm (1800).
+For reference, the last entrance to hike the trail is 4:30pm (1650) and the gates close at 6:00pm (1800).